Medication Aide Program

 - Pharmacy Technician II

-Must have GED or High School diploma.
+Must have a High School Equivalency or High School diploma.
 A person must pass a 24-hour N.C.
 Board of Nursing-approved medication aide training program and pass the State competency test to be listed on the N.C.
 Medication Aide Registry.

 A CNA (certified nursing assistant) is at the front lines of health care.
 CNA nurses provide one-on-one non-medical patient care in hospitals, nursing homes, hospices and in home-care settings.
 CNA jobs are often stepping stones to other medical careers.